TL;DR — Key Takeaway

 Starting Out?

 If you've never run Meta Ads before, start with $1,500–$2,000/month for at least 90 days.
 That's enough budget to exit Meta's learning phase, test different audiences and creative, and generate real leads.
-Below $1,000/month, you're spreading too thin to get meaningful results.
+Below $1,000/month, it becomes harder to gather enough data for meaningful optimization.

 Understanding how your budget is allocated helps you make better decisions about scaling.
 A well-structured Meta Ads account typically splits budget across three campaign layers:

-Here's something most business owners don't realize: the quality of your ad creative directly impacts how much you pay.
+Here's something many business owners find surprising: the quality of your ad creative directly impacts how much you pay.
 Meta's algorithm rewards ads that people engage with by showing them to more people at lower costs.
-Poor creative = higher costs.
-Great creative = lower costs and more leads.
+Stronger creative leads to lower costs and more leads, while weaker creative tends to drive up expenses.

 This is why investing in professional media production actually saves you money on ads.
 A $2,000 video shoot that produces content lasting 3–6 months of campaigns will lower your cost per lead across every dollar of ad spend.
 The math works overwhelmingly in your favor.